daniil/full-stack-js-docker-tutorial/README.md

 node_modules
 ```

-Quick test before we connect it with our other services:
+Quick test before we connect it with our other services (make sure to run this inside of `/blog-ui` folder):

 ```
 docker build -t blog-ui .